ceslo99/csML/README.md

 # What I Learned

 Lab 1
-* Familirized with numpy and manipulate arrays.
+* Familiarize with numpy and manipulate arrays.

 Lab 2